wei06159git/WeiShan-Portfolio/README.md

-# Welcome to WeiShan's Portfolio
+# Welcome to Wei Shan's Portfolio

-My name is WeiShan Sun.
+My name is Wei Shan Sun.
 Thank you very much for visiting my GitHub page!!!
 This portfolio is mainly for sharing my academic projects and assignments here. 😊

 ## About Me
 <img src="Picture_weishan sun.jpg" width="258" height="244">